coastermaster/Eaglercraft/README.md

 -----------------
 Version 1.8.8
 -------------
-This is Version 1.8.9 which We ported on Github
+This is Version 1.8.9 which We made
 ---------------------
 We are also making a Fith Version that will will be Version 1.12 with a surprise
 --------------------------------